- Oops!Something went wrong.Please try again later.

-East West Bancorp Q1 Earnings & Revenue Beat, Costs Down
+East West Bancorp Q3 Earnings Beat Estimates, Provisions Down

-East West Bancorp’s first-quarter 2020 adjusted earnings per share of $1 surpassed the Zacks Consensus Estimate of 94 cents.
-However, the figure was lower than the prior-year quarter’s level of $1.16 per share.
+East West Bancorp’s third-quarter 2020 earnings per share of $1.12 surpassed the Zacks Consensus Estimate of 94 cents.
+However, the figure is down 4.3% from the prior-year quarter.

-Total revenues were $416.8 million, up 3% year over year.
-Also, the reported figure beat the Zacks Consensus Estimate of $401.8 million.
+Total revenues were $373.7 million, down 11.3% year over year.
+Moreover, the figure missed the Zacks Consensus Estimate of $398 million.

-Efficiency ratio was 42.92%, down from 46.20% a year ago.
-A decline in the efficiency ratio indicates improved profitability.
+Efficiency ratio was 44.86%, up from the prior year’s 41.93%.
+A rise in the efficiency ratio indicates deterioration in profitability.

 Loans & Deposits Increase

-Annualized quarterly net charge-offs were 0.01% of average loans held for investment, down from 0.18% at the end of the prior-year quarter.
+Annualized quarterly net charge-offs were 0.26% of average loans held for investment, unchanged from the end of the prior-year quarter.

 How Have Estimates Been Moving Since Then?

-Currently, East West Bancorp has a poor Growth Score of F, however its Momentum Score is doing a lot better with a C. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, East West Bancorp has a poor Growth Score of F, however its Momentum Score is doing a lot better with a C. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report